And watch her where she goes

 - Ax-Crazy: Ruber — his Twitchy Eye makes it clear.
 And he's so glad you noticed!
 He's been working at it for years!

-- Become Your Weapon: Ruber uses a potion that causes this on his army.
+- Become Your Weapon: Ruber uses a potion that can merge soldiers with their weapons.

-- Butt Monkey: Poor, poor Griffin.
+- Butt-Monkey: Poor, poor Griffin.
 First he is harassed by a falcon that is ten times smaller than he is, then at the very moment we discover he is owned by Ruber he is threatened and harmed.
 It's all downhill from there, as no matter how loyal he is, he's incompetent as hell, and Ruber has no problems with punishing him for that.
 At the end, when he finally gets to have revenge on the falcon, he is burned, presumably to death, by a two-headed dragon.
-On top of that, many consider him The Scrappy, even though in the end he is probably one of the most sympathetic characters in the movie (aside from the leads if they aren't considered Mary Sues).
-Alas, Poor Scrappy indeed.

 - Brosnan and Gielgud voice-acting could be considered cameos given how little they do.